tdg5/stats-learning-notes/chapter-07-moving-beyond-linearity.md

 ## [Chapter 7 - Moving Beyond Linearity][chapter-07-moving-beyond-linearity]

-Polynomial regression extends the linear model by adding additional predictors obtained by raising each of the original predictors to a power.
-For example, cubic regression uses three variables, $$ X $$, $$ X^{2} $$, and $$ X^{3} $$ as predictors.
+[Polynomial regression][glossary-polynomial-regression] extends the linear model by adding additional predictors obtained by raising each of the original predictors to a power.
+For example, cubic regression uses three variables, $$ X
+$$, $$ X^{2} $$, and $$ X^{3} $$ as predictors.

-Step functions split the range of a variable into $$ k $$ distinct regions in order to produce a qualitative variable.
-This has the effect of fitting a piecewise constant function.
+[Step functions][glossary-step-function] split the range of a variable into $$ k
+$$ distinct regions in order to produce a [qualitative][glossary-qualitative-value] variable.
+This has the effect of fitting a [piecewise constant function][glossary-piecewise-constant-function].

-Regression splines are an extension of polynomials and step functions that provide more flexibility.
-Regression splines split the range of $$ X $$ into $$ k $$ distinct region and within each region a polynomial function is used to fit the data.
-The polynomial functions selected are constrained to ensure they join smoothly at region boundaries called knots.
+[Regression splines][glossary-regression-spline] are an extension of polynomials and step functions that provide more flexibility.
+Regression splines split the range of $$ X $$ into $$ k $$ distinct regions and within each region a polynomial function is used to fit the data.
+The polynomial functions selected are constrained to ensure they join smoothly at region boundaries called [knots][glossary-knot].
 With enough regions, regression splines can offer an extremely flexible fit.

-Smoothing splines are similar to regression splines, but unlike regression splines, smoothing splines result from minimizing a residual sum of squares criterion subject to a smoothness penalty.
+[Smoothing splines][glossary-smoothing-spline] are similar to regression splines, but unlike regression splines, smoothing splines result from minimizing a residual sum of squares criterion subject to a smoothness penalty.

-Local regression is similar to splines, however the regions are allowed to overlap in the local regression scenario.
+[Local regression][glossary-local-regression] is similar to splines, however the regions are allowed to overlap in the local regression scenario.
 The overlapping regions allow for improved smoothness.

-Generalized additive models extend splines, local regression, and polynomials to deal with multiple predictors.
+[Generalized additive models][glossary-generalized-additive-model] extend splines, local regression, and polynomials to deal with multiple predictors.

 ### Polynomial Regression

-Extending linear regression to accommodate scenarios where the relationship between the predictors and the response is non-linear typically involves replacing the standard linear model
+Extending [linear regression][glossary-simple-linear-regression] to accommodate scenarios where the relationship between the predictors and the response is non-linear typically involves replacing the standard linear model

 $$ \normalsize y_{i} = \beta_{0} + \beta_{1}X_{i} + \epsilon_{i} $$